Smona/wellspring/README.md

 2. run `yarn` to install the dependencies.
 3. `yarn start` will serve the project and open it in your browser.
 You're good to go!
+4. `yarn build` will zip up the contents of the public folder and place them in a "build" directory.